Kozova1/Parsec-Integration-With-RetroPie/README.md

 This is a script for integrating Parsec with RetroPie.
 Works ONLY on Raspberry Pi.
+At the moment the script only supports the Carbon and Pixel Themes
 # Please Backup your system before running this script

 ## Installation